-Join our Chevrah table, sitting alongside commentators past and present, as we explore the weekly portion through the prism of God questions calling from the text.
-Bringing your God-problems to the Torah-table, our dialogue might lead to the Divine.
+Join our Chevrah table, sitting alongside commentators past and present, as we explore a key question in the Torah portion through the prism of its biblical parallels, joining the generations in a conversation for the ages.
+Begins Saturday, October 3.

 Shabbat Mornings, 9-10:20 AM in the Axelrod Chapel, led by Rabbi Jeff Sirkman

 Enter the exploration of seldom encountered Bible moments as they animate the Shabbat Torah themes and consider with our clergy their implications for our lives today.